alejandrocena/aws-localstack-terraform-stepfunctions-lambda/README.md

 This repository is a POC of building a fully local-emulated instance of Step Functions using Lambda Tasks inside a demonstrative Workflow.

+## Notes

+Terraform AWS Provider Version should be grater than "2.9.0" because of this compatibility [Issue](https://github.com/terraform-providers/terraform-provider-aws/pull/8467)

 ## Setup

 ### Install Tools